Gastric Cancer

 Can gastric cancer be prevented?

-Reducing H. pylori infection risk and eating a healthy diet may help.
+While not entirely preventable, reducing risk factors such as H. pylori infection and maintaining a healthy diet may lower risk.

 What is the prognosis for gastric cancer?

-Are there any risk factors for gastric cancer?
+Are there any genetic risk factors for gastric cancer?

 If you have any feedback, please get in touch.